Top Ten Insects of Yucatan

 Most of the avispas (wasps) in Yucatan are not much different than you would find back home.
 There are a few beautiful exceptions and none seem particularly aggressive.
 If there’s a place in yours or our neighbor’s back yard that is consistently muddy, you can expect a nest under your tejaban.
 And occasionally, your pool or fountain will be visited by one looking for water.
 We have never felt threatened by them.

 Spiders – In our experience, Las arañas are not very pesky in Yucatan and probably contribute to keeping some of the more evil insects in check.
 Although they are a year-round sort of critter, they seem most productive in the Fall.
 Where we come from (in California) there’s the bone-chilling Black Widow, which lurks just about everywhere – the firewood, the tackle box, an old stack of newspapers – and has one of the most dangerous bites of any creature.
 We know of nothing like it in Yucatan, but there are some pretty impressive specimens.
+In the center of the peninsula dwell the red-rump tarantula, which are actually elegant and docile bugs.
 They can be unnerving because they are rather large, but they’re harmless.
-(The critter pictured here is not a spider.
-It only plays one on this website.
-We are told it is actually a tailless Mexican whip scorpion.)

 Locusts – Occasionally, there will be a plague of one kind of insect or another in Yucatan.
 The firefly storm mentioned earlier is an example, but other sudden outbursts of insects also occur, including locusts or grasshoppers, called saltamontes in Spanish.
 Our first encounter was while driving east out of Merida when we saw a low, dark cloud approaching faster than clouds should.
 Before we knew it, we were being battered by hundreds of little hard bodies, as if in a hailstorm.
 We have since seen a cloud of locusts flying confusedly over Merida.
 We speculate that they show up during unusually dry summers, because their arrival is not an annual event.
 We've seen them twice in five years.